RAF Cosford Air Show

 Trivago will list competitive prices for a range of hotels, but they might not necessarily find them all, because some chains do not subscribe to their service.
 You may also get a better rate if you book direct with an hotel, especially if you are a member of a loyalty or rewards scheme.

-For other hotels, the International Hotels Group have a Holiday Inn in nearby Telford; there are four Premier Inn hotels in or close to Telford, between four and eight miles from the show and two in Wolverhampton about 13 miles away.
+The International Hotels Group have a Holiday Inn in nearby Telford; there are four Premier Inn hotels in or close to Telford, between four and eight miles from the show and two in Wolverhampton about 13 miles away.